District of Columbia DMV Motorcycle Test

 Pass the District of Columbia Motorcycle Permit test the first time with FREE District of Columbia DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-5. In which of these situations is someone most likely to try and share a lane with you?
+10. In which of these situations is a car driver most likely to try to share your lane?

 Grade